Bzmode/Stonebull/README.md

 * Ragefire Chasm reworked.
 * Deadmines reworked.
 	* Fixed Mr. Smite's script.

 * Wailing Caverns reworked.
+	* Added immunities to Verdan the Everliving in Wailing Caverns.
+	* Added many missing patrols.

-* Reworked Stockades.
+* Stockades reworked.

 * Shadowfang Keep reworked.
+	* Decreased ghost spawn rate from Haunting Spirits curse in Shadowfang Keep.

+* Blackfathom Deeps reworked.
+	* Added multicreature spawns to Blackfathom Deeps.
-* Reworked Blackfathom Deeps.
+	* Added many missing patrols in Blackfathom Deeps.

-* Blackrock Depths
-	* Increased cooldown on flames from Ironhand Guardians near Magmus.
-	* Fixed Twilight's Hammer Ambassador's casts.

-* Stratholme
+* Scarlet Monastary reworked.
+	* Added a few patrols to Scarlet Monastary.
-	* Fixed a few patrols.
+	* Fixed a few patrols in Scarlet Monastary.
-	* Added longer CD to mind control blast wave
+	* Added multicreature spawns to Armory.

+* Scholomance
+	* Fixed Risen Aberrations despawn in Scholomance.

 * Blackrock Spire
 	* Changed Blackrock Spire rend event to spawn the correct creatures.
 	* Adjusted damage and charge of Blackhand Veterans.
-	* Fixed ogres around Urok Doomhowl.
 ##

 There are many other small bug fixes and changes not worth mentioning.
 All credit goes to the programmers and community members who have worked to update and maintain MaNGOS over the years.